 4. Avoid Certain Ingredients

-There are some vegetables that have a negative impact for a lot of people:
+There are some fruits and vegetables that have a negative impact for a lot of people:

 - Brussel sprouts

 These ingredients cause uncomfortable bloating for many, so if you’re using these and experiencing discomfort, then get rid of them!

 It may end up being a process of elimination to figure out exactly what isn’t agreeing with you, but at least if you cut down the number of ingredients you’re using, you can get closer to identifying the culprit.

 So, we know what a juice cleanse is, we know why we’re doing it, but how the heck do you actually do a juice cleanse?

 It’s actually really easy!

 You can use the DIY approach, which I’ll get into below.
 This is a better option if you want to try a long juice cleanse (more than 10 days), which I recommend which a good deal of caution, since it’s a long time.